stevegeek/vident/README.md

 import { Controller } from "@hotwired/stimulus"

+// This is a Stimulus controller that is automatically registered for the `GreeterComponent`
+// and is 'sidecar' to the component.
+You can see that while in the ERB we use Ruby naming conventions
-export default class extends Controller {
+// with snake_case Symbols, here they are converted to camelCase names. export default class extends Controller {
   static targets = [ "name", "output" ]
   static classes = [ "preClick", "postClick" ]